SamDeMario-lab/NanoBlot/README.md

   plot_name	loading_order	probe_black	probe_red	probe_blue	probe_yellow
   ACT1_5exon	WT,RRP6,SLU7,RRP6SLU7	ACT1_Exon1

+  As of now the "probe_red", "probe_blue" and "probe_yellow" do nothing.
+  Eventually I want them to allow multiplexing.

 ##### 3) A csv listing the names of input data file and their locations